Passage

 The pastoral burden

-The book aims to warn the presumptuous without crushing the contrite.
-It resists both false comfort and fear-driven theology.
-The same warning that should unsettle someone coasting on presumption can, mishandled, devastate someone who is already broken over their sin.
+The book aims to disturb the secure and steady the shaken — without inverting the two exhortations.
+The same warning that should unsettle someone coasting on presumption can, mishandled, devastate someone already broken over their sin.
 The New Testament knows the difference, and the book tries to honor it.

 James says faith without works is dead.
 Some have found this hard to reconcile with Paul.
 But James is making a point the New Testament makes repeatedly.